sammaxfleet/THISORTHATAPI/README.md

 The Project was managed using Agile Methodology

 An Agile approach to creating this app has been applied.
-GitHub's projects was used to track user stories and implement ideas based on their level of importance for allowing use of the app with no loss of functionality or user experience.
+GitHub's projects was used to track User Stories and implement ideas based on their level of importance for allowing use of the app with no loss of functionality or user experience.
 FOUR categories were created indicating their level of importance, those were:

 - MUST HAVE